niuware/niuware.github.io/quick-docs.md

 > If you are using **PHP** as the template renderer change your view template file names from *xyz.view.twig* to *xyz.view.php*.
 Also be sure to set *'php'* as the `DEFAULT_RENDERER` value in your application <a href="#install-config">settings file</a>.

-<a name="views-special"></a>
+<a name="views-main"></a>
-### Views: Special Views
+### Views: Main Views

-There are 2 special view files that must exist when running the framework.
-You can add HTML or Twig syntax to this views as you need.
+There are 2 main views included out of the box with the framework, which are ready to render all your views.

 <table class="variant">
     <thead>